melange-re/melange-re.github.io/docs/melange-book/celsius-converter-option.md

 ```

 What if we wanted to render a message of complaint when the temperature goes
-above 212° F and not even bother to render the converted number?
-It could look
+above 212° F (the boiling point of water) and not even bother to render the
-like this:
+converted number?
+It could look like this:

 <!--#prelude#
 let celsius = "1";